-What’s Involved: Known medically as hip arthroplasty, this procedure replaces a worn out or damaged hip with an artificial joint because of problems such as a hip fracture or arthritis.
+What’s Involved: Known medically as hip arthroplasty, this procedure replaces a worn-out or damaged hip with an artificial joint because of problems such as a hip fracture or arthritis.
 Traditional hip replacement involves a several-inch incision over the hip joint, while minimally invasive versions use one or two smaller incisions.
 Surgical approaches include an incision from the front—called anterior hip replacement—which may result in less trauma to muscles; a posterior approach is more traditional and involves a back or side incision.

 Most Common Post-surgery Complaints or Complications: The surgical approach in hip replacement greatly determines how each patient’s surrounding muscles are affected or how their body forms scar tissue.
-But “then again, it’s that unconscious or conscious holding or splinting that happens in the musculature” that can create misalignment in muscles and joints, and produce prolonged pain, Munk says.
+But “then again, it’s that unconscious or conscious holding or splinting that happens in the musculature” that can create a misalignment in muscles and joints, and produce prolonged pain, Munk says.

 How Massage Therapy Can Help: A 2017 study in the Journal of Orthopaedic Science showed that manual calf massage can contribute to a lower incidence of deep vein thromboembolism a major potential complication of many surgeries—in hip replacement patients.
 And Mattek contends that massage therapy helps greatly in hip replacement patients with troublesome scar tissue.
 “Everyone develops scar tissue in different ways, which can make the healing process harder or slower,” she says.
-“A massage therapist can address those muscles that have become overcontracted— like the hamstrings, quads and larger glute muscles, which may be hypertoned to help protect the surgical area from injury.
+“A massage therapist can address those muscles that have become over contracted— like the hamstrings, quads, and larger glute muscles, which may be hypertonic to help protect the surgical area from injury.
 To help release those areas is probably the biggest thing massage can do.”

-Cardiac / Cardio Thoracic Surgery
+Cardiac / Cardio-Thoracic Surgery

 What’s Involved: Designed to treat heart or lung disease, cardiothoracic surgery may involve splitting the chest open—as in open-heart surgery—or more minimally invasive techniques.

-Most Common Post-surgery Complaints or Complications: Much discomfort can result, especially from impaired movement in the nearby shoulders, back and neck, Vaccaro says.
+Most Common Post-surgery Complaints or Complications: Much discomfort can result, especially from impaired movement in the nearby shoulders, back, and neck, Vaccaro says.
 And Mattek notes that cardiothoracic surgery often prompts patients to “feel short of breath or be afraid to breathe— it feels tight or uncomfortable as the area heals.”

-“It’s interesting because the heart is on the left side, but for some reason people experience a lot of right shoulder pain post-surgery,” Mattek adds.
+“It’s interesting because the heart is on the left side, but for some reason, people experience a lot of right shoulder pain post-surgery,” Mattek adds.
 “I think it has to do with the pectoral muscles and the chest area being insulted during surgery, which decreases strength overall in the shoulders, leading to some compensation.”

 How Massage Therapy Can Help: A research review of 12 studies published in September 2017 in the journal Heart & Lung assessed patients with acute postoperative pain from thoracic surgery, finding that patients receiving massage therapy in combination with pain-relieving medications reported less pain than those who’d received “sham” massage or those receiving only pain medication.
 Notably, the combination of massage therapy and pain medication was deemed more effective than drugs alone.

-What’s Involved: General surgery may be done on many various body areas and for many reasons, including cancer surgery or procedures to treat the bones, skin or soft tissues.
+What’s Involved: General surgery may be done on many various body areas and for many reasons, including cancer surgery or procedures to treat the bones, skin, or soft tissues.
 Trauma surgery also falls under this definition.